Fraser Coast Region

 The Fraser Coast Region is a local government area in the Wide Bay–Burnett region of Queensland, Australia, about 250 km north of Brisbane, the state capital.
-It is centred on the twin cities of Hervey Bay and Maryborough and also contains Fraser Island.
+It is centred on the twin cities of Hervey Bay and Maryborough and also contains K'gari.
 It was created in 2008 from a merger of the Cities of Maryborough and Hervey Bay and the Shires of Woocoo and most of Tiaro.
-In June 2018 it had a population of 105,463.